 All sites in their native state sustain various ecological cycles.
-Construction leads to disruption of various cycles as well as exerts demand for various resources like energy, water, etc. Therefore, conventional construction practices have a detrimental impact on their surroundings.
-In the framework of GRIHA LD, projects which reduce their detrimental impact on the surroundings to the minimum and attempt to become self-sufficient in aspects like energy, water, etc., will be given the highest rating.
-Therefore, the lower the negative impact of a development on its surrounding, the better the GRIHA LD star rating.
+Construction leads to disruption of various cycles as well as exerts demand for various resources like energy, water, etc. Such construction practices have a detrimental impact on their surroundings.
+GRIHA LD framework stresses on two aspects; first - reduction of detrimental impacts of the projects on the surroundings and secondly; attempt to achieve self-sufficiency in aspects like energy, water, etc. Therefore, a development with low impact on its surroundings will achieve a higher GRIHA LD rating.

-In GRIHA LD the development will be evaluated in six different sections as listed below:
+In GRIHA LD, the development will be evaluated in six different sections as listed below:

+- •Carrying Capacity and Carbon Footprint (only indicative)

-- Site Planning
+- •Site Planning

 - Energy

-- Water and waste water
+- •Water and waste water

-- Solid waste management
+- •Solid waste management

 - Transport

 - Social